theolujay/appa/docs/user-guide.md

    `operator` user (your username, for manual SSH), each with your SSH key.
 3. **Installs Docker** — Docker Engine and Compose plugin.
-4. **Deploys the Appa Stack** — pulls container images for the API, database, BuildKit, Caddy, and the web UI, then starts everything via Docker Compose.
+4. **Deploys the Appa Stack** — pulls container images for the API, database, BuildKit, Caddy, and the web UI, then starts everything via Docker Stack.
 5. **Waits for health** — polls the API health endpoint until it responds.

 After setup, subsequent SSH operations use the `deploy` user (never `root`).